No. 485 Squadron RNZAF: 1941

 Starting in August the squadron began to receive the upgraded Spitfire Mk Vb.
 At least 20 of the new aircraft had been paid for by a subscription fund in which citizens of New Zealand and Pacific Island 'Protectorates' could participate.
 Most of these aircraft bore the names of New Zealand provinces stenciled on the aircraft, just ahead of the cockpit.
 One bore the initials WDFUNZ, in recognition of the fundraising efforts of the Women's Division Farmers Union New Zealand.
 Operations to France continued through the month, the squadron often flying twice a day.
-They began to encounter the newly introduced Focke Wulf Fw 190 fighter, superior in performance to their Spitfire Mk Vbs and, together with the Germans implementing an improved raid detection system, this advantaged the Luftwaffe in its aerial engagements with the RAF.
+They began to encounter the newly introduced Focke-Wulf Fw 190 fighter, superior in performance to their Spitfire Mk Vbs and, together with the Germans implementing an improved raid detection system, this advantaged the Luftwaffe in its aerial engagements with the RAF.
 At the end of the month, the squadron was involved in Operation Iliad, designed to draw out the Luftwaffe into combat.
 Two non-operational and obsolete destroyers were taken to the English Channel and the squadron mounted standing patrols over the ships for nearly two hours, ready to intercept any enemy aircraft attempting to attack.
 The Germans did not take the bait.

-Several Circus operations were flown in September and four in October.
-Its last operation from Redhill, a sweep to St. Omer which saw two Bf 109s damaged, was carried out on 21 October.
-It then shifted to Kenley although as winter was beginning to set in, there were fewer missions.
+At times there was tension between the New Zealanders and the reportedly more successful Australian No. 452 Squadron that was also part of the Kenley Wing.
+There were suspicions that the Australians were overstating their claims of aerial victories and Wells was spurred so far as to complain to the station commander, Wing Commander Prickman.
+His complaint was dismissed as sour grapes.
+Weather began to affect operations and only seven circuses were flown by the New Zealanders in September and three in October.
+The squadron's last operation from Redhill, a sweep to St. Omer which saw two Bf 109s damaged, was carried out on 21 October.
+It then shifted to Kenley, swapping with No. 452 Squadron which went to Redhill.
 In November, Wells succeeded Knight as commander of No. 485 Squadron.

 By this stage the effectiveness of the German aerial defences was resulting in high casualties in Fighter Command and together with the winter weather this saw an end to the Circus raids for the time being.
 The squadron flew in the last Circus raid of the year, on 8 November, proving high cover for 12 Blenheims attacking railway facilities at Lille.
 The last operation of the year for the New Zealanders was providing aerial cover for minesweepers working in the North Sea.
 A Ju 88 that attempted to bomb the ships was intercepted and driven off although the Spitfire that did so was damaged.
 Its pilot bailed out and was collected by one of the minesweepers.
 The squadron ended the year credited with 18 enemy aircraft destroyed, six probably destroyed and 12 damaged.